-Most of the time in C++ you will write code that uses new expressions and delete expressions (see cppreference new expression and cppreference delete expression).
+Most of the time in C++ you will write code that uses new expression and delete expression (see cppreference new expression and cppreference delete expression).
 A new expression will call operator new to perform the allocation and then call the constructor (if one exists) on the object.
 Similarly a delete expression will call the destructor on the object (if one exists) and then call operator delete.
 The array overloads call constructors/destructors for each object in the array.